Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Discussion

 \section{Discussion}

 We have presented a XOR-based coded rebalancing scheme for the case of node removal and node addition in cyclic databases.
-Our scheme only requires the file size to be only cubic in the number of nodes in the system.
+Our scheme only requires the file size to be only cubic in the number of nodes in the system, as compared to the scheme in \cite{krishnan2020coded} which requires exponential file size.
 For the node removal case, we present a coded rebalancing algorithm that chooses between the better of two coded transmission schemes in order to reduce the communication load incurred in rebalancing.
-Currently, we show that the communication load of this rebalancing algorithm is always smaller than that of the uncoded scheme.
-A tighter characterization of the coding gain of this rebalancing scheme over the uncoded scheme would be a natural direction for future work.
+We showed that the communication load of this rebalancing algorithm is always smaller than that of the uncoded scheme.
 For the node addition case, we present a simple uncoded scheme which achieves the optimal load.
+For the specific data placements of the node-removal rebalancing algorithm, we present a lower bound for the load in Theorem \ref{theorem:lowerboundexpression}, and show that the achievable loads are within a multiplicative factor of this lower bound.

 We give a few comments regarding other future directions.
-Constructing good converse arguments in the cyclic database setting for the minimum communication load required for rebalancing from node-removal seems to be a challenging problem, due to the freedom involved in choosing the target database and also because of the low file size requirement.
-In this work, we present only a numerical comparison with the lower bound from \cite{krishnan2020coded}.
-However, it would be certainly worthwhile to construct a tight converse for our specific setting.

-As we do not have a tight converse, it is also quite possible that rebalancing schemes for node removal exist with lower communication load for the cyclic placement setting.
-Designing such schemes would be an interesting future direction.
+Constructing good converse arguments in the cyclic database setting for the minimum communication load required for rebalancing from node-removal seems to be a challenging problem, due to the freedom involved in choosing the target database, the necessity of the target database to be balanced, and also because of the low file size requirement.
+We also presented in Fig. \ref{fig:communicationLoad} a numerical comparison of the loads of our schemes with the converse from \cite{krishnan2020coded} (which is applicable for all $r$-balanced databases), as well as the lower bound from Theorem \ref{theorem:lowerboundexpression} for the specific placements dictated by Algorithm \ref{algo:split}.
+There is a large difference between these two lower bounds.
+However, the conditions of having a constrained file size or balanced target database are not used to show the converse in \cite{krishnan2020coded}, thus this bound is possibly quite loose for our cyclic placement setting.
+It would be certainly worthwhile to construct a tight converse for our specific setting that applies to cyclic placement as well as to all possible data placements.
+Designing rebalancing schemes for node removal with lower communication loads, as well as for other types of placement schemes, is also an interesting future direction.